 - An expectation of accountability

-- And an environment where interactions among team members happens voluntarily
+- An environment where interactions among team members happen voluntarily